ashutoshmjain/gita/src/prologue.md

-In `Sanskrit`, `Aavahan` means "Invocation".
-It is a ritualized act - for instantiating superior powers within oneself -  through intense meditation and sacrifice.
+In `Sanskrit`, "Invocation" means `Aavahan`.
+It is a ritual of intense meditation and sacrifice - to instantiate superior powers within oneself .
+On the surface it appears as if you are sending a "call to action" to everyone around you but internally you resolve to act yourself - alone.
+If came to that, you might put everything on this bet.
 In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
 For example, `Rama`, before crossing the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
-This shift, among many other things, included ..
+This multi-generational shift, among many other things, included ..
 - improvements in the language model (e.g. punctuation) to support scribing.
 - extension of calligraphic symbols to capture the true essence of spoken sounds.
 - development of writing tools such as palm leaves, ink, and pen.
 - triggering a self sustaining (and censor resistant) pay back model around scribing;
 - and the patience to write (and read) long meaningful text.

 But more importantly, finding a purpose to write -  a root narrative that would span ages without losing it's luster and relevance.
-The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way advancements in "keyboard & display" was to development of "Unix" operating system and "C" computer language [^c].
+The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way "terminals" were to "Unix" and "C" [^c].

-The legend says, `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.
+The legend says, `Dwaipayana` invoked `Bramha` - the embodiment of all pervading supreme knowledge, to accomplish this pursuit.

 # `Aavahan`